Welcome to the Playroll blog

 Recent trends show a promising shift: as of January 2024, wages are finally outpacing inflation, with regular weekly earnings growing by 6.1%, significantly above the CPI inflation rate of 4% that month.
 This recovery comes after a tough period where wages lagged behind inflation, dramatically impacting the UK's cost of living and affecting nearly every household.

-As we move into the 2024/25 financial year, the UK has revised its minimum wage rates.
-The most notable change is in the National Living Wage (NLW), which now extends to workers aged 21 and over, significantly broadening its scope.
-This rate has seen a substantial increase from £10.42 to £11.44 per hour.
+As we move into the 2025/26 financial year, the UK has revised its minimum wage rates.
+The most notable change is in the National Living Wage (NLW), which continues to apply to workers aged 21 and over.
+This rate has seen a substantial increase from £11.44 to £12.21 per hour, effective from 1 April 2025.

 The UK minimum wage varies for different worker types, making it important for both employers and employees to understand these distinctions for compliance and fair compensation.